Q: Can I use a studio license if I'm an individual?

 Q: I'm not seeing any stroke / outlines even though I have set stroke type and opacity.
 Why?

-A: By default, stokes are drawn between opaque and transparent pixels, so if your image have a background it will not work.
+A: By default, strokes are drawn between opaque and transparent pixels, so if your image have a background it will not work.
 However, you can also apply stroke on color diffs using the 'Stroke on changing colors' property.

 Q: How can I save the settings used to produce a specific image?